 The Barometer Music Royalty Fund 1 Inc.

-Share in the revenue-generating potential of popular songs across multiple genres of music.
+This fund invests in the revenue-generating potential of popular songs across multiple genres of music.

 This investment model has been used by some of the world’s largest pension funds and private equity firms (including the Ontario Teachers’ Pension Plan) and now you have an opportunity to participate as well.

-Invest in the Transformation of the Music Industry
+Investing in the Transformation of the Music Industry

 As the global music industry continues to evolve, digital music streaming in particular has been driving growth and breathing new life into the entire music business.

 Streaming services, such as Spotify and Apple Music, provide direct and easy access to virtually every piece of recorded music from around the globe.
 This inexpensive and convenient way to access music continues to reshape the music industry landscape.